 - Scenario 5: Yes/No column

-Tip: until the simulation feature is rolled out, you must test your auto-apply label policy.
-When testing your setup (and you should), I recommend doing this in a non-production tenant and using an auto-apply label policy targeting a single Modern Communication site.
+Tip: an alternative to the simulation feature for testing your auto-apply label policy is to do it in a non-production tenant and use an auto-apply label policy targeting a single Modern Communication site.
 That removes the most amount of variables in your process.
-If you don’t have a non-production environment, provision a “test” modern Communication site on your production tenant, if allowed.
+If you don’t have a non-production environment available to you, provision a “test” modern Communication site on your production tenant, if allowed.

 Thanks for reading.